 Welcome to the website of Bitton Parish History Group.
 One of our main aims is to preserve and make accessible our rich local history.

 We are please to have your contributions to the site on articles about Bitton, North Common, Oldland Common, Swineford, Upton Cheyney, Beach and Willsbridge.
-The website is newly started and so at this stage shows just a taster of the content we would like to show – with your help.

 10 January, Wandering and Begging: Children who lived on the streets of Bristol